jonaswitt/max-api/README.md

 Getting Started
 ---------------

-The requirements to run this program is Node.js (see http://nodejs.org/ for details / installation).
+The requirement to run this program is Node.js (see http://nodejs.org/ for details / installation).

 To install this program's dependencies, use the node package manager and run `npm install -g`.

 To run this program, simply use `node app.js`.